ndf-zz/asfv1/README.md

 ### Operand Expressions

-Operand expressions are arithmetic or bitwise operations, evaluated on numbers or labels in-place by the parser with similar precedence and ordering as the Python interpreter.
+Operand expressions are arithmetic or bitwise operations, evaluated in-place by the parser.
+Operators have similar precedence and ordering as in the Python interpreter.
-Expressions can be any valid combination of the following operators, ordered from lowest precedence (least binding) to highest (most binding):
+Expressions can be any valid combination of labels, numbers and the following operators, ordered from lowest precedence (least binding) to highest (most binding):